Mecon (mythology)

-In Greek mythology, Mecon (in Ancient Greek Μήκων, Mḗkо̄n, meaning "poppy") was a beautiful young Athenian man, loved by the goddess Demeter.
+In Greek mythology, Mecon (in Ancient Greek Μήκων, Mḗkо̄n, meaning "poppy"), also spelled Mekon, was a beautiful young Athenian man, loved by the goddess Demeter who was transformed into a poppy.

 Mythology

 The handsome Mecon became the lover of the agricultural goddess Demeter.
 He was transformed into a poppy flower at some point for his own preservation.
 Demeter was greatly associated with poppies, the flower seen as one of her symbols.